Ben-physics-dotcom/Internships/README.md

 $$ \sigma_i = \sqrt{\sum_{i=1}^m ( \partial_{x_i}f(x_1,x_2,...,x_m) \cdot u_{x_i})^2} $$

+### How the plots are saved in the Notebooks

+`plt.savefig('filename.png',dpi=600,transparent=True)`: You should name your plot with a specific name, so if you read the filename you know which plot it is.
+With the `dpi` you choose the resolution of your saved plot.
+With transparent equal to `True` you make your plot transparent.
+That feature is great, if you would make a presentation you can see the background through your plot.

 ## GPR 1

 GPR stands for Grundpraktikum.
 Here I had the experiments F4, M2, M3, M5, M10, M12, T1 and T7.
 M stands for mechanics and T stands for thermodynamics.